 Fort de la Corne, Trading post and national historic site in Kinistino, Canada.

-Fort de la Corne is a former trading post along the Saskatchewan River that functioned as a major exchange point for goods between European and Indigenous traders.
-Today the site is marked by a commemorative plaque in Memorial Park at the corner of Main Street and Dixon Road in Kinistino.
+Fort de la Corne is a former trading post on the Saskatchewan River in the Canadian province of Saskatchewan, now marked by a commemorative plaque in Memorial Park in Kinistino.
+The plaque stands at the corner of Main Street and Dixon Road, close to the riverbank where trading once took place.

 The trading post served as a meeting place where French settlers and Indigenous peoples exchanged goods and knowledge.
 These interactions shaped the early relationships between European newcomers and local communities in the region.